Hardware Component

 def __init__(self, port=None, debug=False):

-"""We would connect to the real-world here
+"""We would connect to the real-world device here

-if this were a real device
+if this were a real device.

 """